duhl91/Employee-Tracker/README.md

 # Employee Tracker
-This program uses MySQL and Inquirer to create a Content Management System taht is used from the command line.
+This program uses MySQL and Inquirer to create a Content Management System that is used from the command line.

 ## User Story